TODA One I Love

-TODA One I Love (International title: To the One I Love) is a 2019 Philippine television drama romantic comedy series broadcast on GMA Network.
+TODA One I Love (international title: To the One I Love) is a 2019 Philippine television drama political romantic comedy series broadcast on GMA Network.
 Directed by Jeffrey Hidalgo and Nick Olanka, it stars Ruru Madrid and Kylie Padilla.
-It premiered on February 4, 2019 on the network's Telebabad line up replacing Waves of Life.
+It premiered on February 4, 2019 on the network's Telebabad line up.
 The series concluded on April 17, 2019 with a total of 53 episodes.
-It was replaced by Love You Two in its timeslot.

 The series is streaming online on YouTube.

 Premise

 Set in San Bernabe, where two elections are underway; officers of the local Tricycle Owners and Drivers' Association and the new mayor.
 Involved in both elections is Gelay Dimagiba, who takes over her father's battles and his tricycle after he is murdered.